spacechimplives/zaplog-wordpress-plugin/README.md

 ### Includes

-Note that if you include your own classes, or third-party libraries, there are three locations in which said files may go:
+Note that if you include your own classes, or third-party libraries, there are three locations in which files may go:

 * `zaplog-wordpress-plugin/includes` is where functionality shared between the dashboard and the public-facing parts of the side reside
 * `zaplog-wordpress-plugin/admin` is for all dashboard-specific functionality